-In RC\RUN and RC\IDLE modes, the internal oscillator provides the device clock source.
-The 31 kHz INTRC output can be used directly to provide the clock and may be enabled to support various special features, regardless of the power-managed mode (see Section 24.2 "Watchdog Timer (WDT)" through Section 24.5 "Fail-Safe Clock Monitor" for more information on WDT, Fail-Safe Clock Monitor and Two-Speed Start-up).
+In internal oscillator modes (RC\RUN and RC\IDLE), the internal oscillator block provides the device clock source.
+The 31 kHz INTRC output can be used directly to provide the clock and may be enabled to support various special features regardless of the power-managed mode (see Section 25.2 "Watchdog Timer (WDT)", Section 25.4 "Two-Speed Start-up" and Section 25.5 "Fail-Safe Clock Monitor" for more information on WDT, Fail-Safe Clock Monitor and Two-Speed Start-up).
+The INTOSC output at 8 MHz may be used directly to clock the device or may be divided down by the postscaler.
+The INTOSC output is disabled if the clock is provided directly from the INTRC output.

-If the Sleep mode is selected, all clock sources are stopped.
+If the Sleep mode is selected, all clock sources which are no longer required are stopped.
 Since all the transistor switching currents have been stopped, Sleep mode achieves the lowest current consumption of the device (only leakage currents).